 When Doris saw the whole set of photos she merely shook her head and said in a hoarse voice, “But I am quite a wreck, aren’t I?”

 “Course not,” I lied and Colin nodded furiously.

-She turned away but I could’ve sworn her eyeballs glittered just a little too brightly in her wrinkled face and there was a tiny spasm in her jaw.
+She turned away but I could’ve sworn her eyeballs glittered just a little too brightly and there was a tiny spasm in her jaw.

-“You and your stupid ideas,” I whispered to him and he looked down and jammed his hands into his pockets, looking ashamed.
+“You and your stupid ideas.”
+I elbowed him and he looked down and jammed his hands into his pockets, looking ashamed.

 I remember when he turned eleven and went off to Hogwarts.
-He was excited and his excitement was infectious and both of us were prancing up and down the stairs, going through all his new second-hand robes and quills and cauldrons and wand.
+He was excited and his excitement was infectious and both of us were going up and down the stairs, up and down and through the house, nearly driving Mam berserk, going through all his new second-hand robes and quills and cauldrons and all the other new stuff.